 • All claims aimed at spreading false news, hatred among communities or provocative in nature — are taken up for fact checking.

-• Over a period, we have compiled a list of social media suspects on Facebook Pages, websites and Twitter accounts, which we follow constantly and check their messages daily.
+• Over a period, we have compiled a list of social media suspects on Twitter, Facebook and certain websites, which we follow constantly and check their messages daily.
 Based on our team expertise and capacity, we prioritize the number of fact checks.

 • We strive to write articles for information in public domain, with all the links to debunk the claims made, enabling our readers to verify the information for themselves.
 Whenever we find the information insufficient, we refrain from passing on any conclusive judgement and make it clear.

 • We encourage our readers to send us messages and claims that may have raised their eyebrows and need to be fact-checked.
 We have provided a contact form on every story for the purpose.
-In addition, we have an exclusive WhatsApp hotline number (7483881081) where readers can send us links to messages that are being shared on the social media.
+In addition, we have an exclusive WhatsApp Business account for IFCN signatories with a dedicated number (9632830256) where readers can send us links to messages that are being shared on the social media.

 2. Primary source checking:

-We look for primary source unless it is coming from a secondary source, which could be a news agency or another established news outlet.
+We look mainly for primary source even if requests are received from users based on secondary sources such as a news agency or another established news outlet.
 After selecting the news or a claim for fact-checking, we conduct thorough online research to trace the origin of the news or a claim.
-Once the origin is established, it is cross-checked with the official news sources for trustworthiness.
+Once the origin is established, it is cross-checked with the official news statements for trustworthiness.
+Often, we have reproduced the snapshots of government statements on issues to give more authenticity to fact checks.

 We follow globally acknowledged tools of verification for fact-checking such as Google search, Google Reverse Image Search, InVid Verification tool, video inspection tools, Google Earth and Google Maps.
 Depending on the story, we use multiple tools of fact-checking and explain the process for our readers, so they can replicate the fact-checking and also be aware of such false information in the future.